The Council is responsible for winter maintenance on adopted roads and footways throughout Clackmannanshire.

 The remainder of the road network will only be treated in very exceptional weather conditions.
 Please make use of grit bins where appropriate.

 These will be salted each morning that there is snow or ice unless it's expected to melt before 8 am.
 We try to clear snow mechanically.
-Snow at other times of the working day will be cleared before 8.30 am the following morning.
+Treatment for nnow at other times of the working day will be undertaken the following morning.

 Footways will only be treated 6 days a week (Monday to Saturday) except in Alloa town centre when they will be treated 7 days a week in the run up to Christmas.